San Francisco, California

 **Please bring ID to receive alcohol at events**

-The museum is part of Queen Mary, University of London although it is based within St Bartholomews which is a teaching hospital.
-Therefore, follow the signs for the Robin Brook Centre and the museumj is on the 3rd floor:
+As it is part of Barts and the London School of Medicine and Dentistry, the museum is based within St Bartholomews which is a teaching hospital.
+Therefore, follow the signs for the Robin Brook Centre and go through the open entrance indicated below.
+You'll find the museum on the 3rd floor: